GSA/challenges-and-prizes/_historical-challenges/samhsa-opioid-recovery-app-challenge.md

-  third parties acting on their behalf will also have the right to publicize Contestant’s name and, as applicable, the names of Contestant’s team members or Organization which participated in the Submission on the Competition Website for a period of two years following the conclusion of the Competition.    &nbsp;  <h5 id="7-display-of-submissions"><strong>7.
+  third parties acting on their behalf will also have the right to publicize Contestant’s name and, as applicable, the names of Contestant’s team members or Organization which participated in the Submission on the Competition Website for a period of two years following the conclusion of the Competition.
-  DISPLAY OF SUBMISSIONS</strong></h5>  A. Eligible Submissions will be posted on the Competition Website on a rolling basis after being screened and/or tested by the Administrator for basic functionality, accuracy of messaging, integrity (i.e., security) and appropriateness of content.
+  <h5><strong>7.
+DISPLAY OF SUBMISSIONS</strong></h5>  A. Eligible Submissions will be posted
+  on the Competition Website on a rolling basis after being screened and/or tested by the Administrator for basic functionality, accuracy of messaging, integrity (i.e., security) and appropriateness of content.
 The Administrator has the right